csaea/html-css-lessons/README.md

 In codespaces/vscode, install the following extensions:

-- Live Server
+- Live Server (necessary)
-- Prettier

-To start live server, click the "Go Live" button at the bottom right of VSCode.
+    - To start Live Server, click the "Go Live" button at the bottom-right of VSCode.

+- Prettier (helpful)
+- Stylelint (helpful)
+- Auto Close Tag (helpful)